flamingalien1/digital-signageupdated/README.md

 ```bash
 npm run setup
 ```
-and specify the URI to your database.
+and follow the prompts.
+If you press Enter at each one, it will create `.env` with `MONGODB_URI` defaulting to `mongodb://localhost:27017/digitaldisplay`.

 3. **Windows only:** run `start.bat` to install dependencies, generate `.env` and start the dev server.